Chameleon Care

 If you keep live plants in your enclosure – a nice grow light will be needed too.

-Again – depending on your enclosure – will decide how long your heat needs to be on.
+Your enclosure will determine how long your heat needs to be on.
 Since glass and fully enclosed enclosures hold heat and humidity – you will not need them on as long.
-I have mine set for a few hours in the morning so that they can warm up and then they come on in the mid afternoon so that if they need to heat themselves up again before the night temp drop they can.
+I have mine set for a few hours in the morning so that they can warm up.
+If the room temps are cold I will also turn them on in the mid afternoon.
 Chameleons enjoy an ambient temp in the mid 70’s so having them off and in a warm home is perfect.
 If you have a chilled home and an open enclosure you may need to keep your heat lamp on for them all day.

 Further lighting information can be found at –